sububer/credit-risk-analysis/README.md

 1. [lending_data.csv](data/lending_data.csv) split into training and testing sets, with `y` value set from `loan_status` column.
 2. A [LogisticRegression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html), model will be created and fit with the original training data.
 This model will then predict using the original test data.
 This prediction performace will be measured by `balanced_accuracy_score`, `confusion_matrix` and `classification_report`.
 3. The original data will be resampled with the [RandomOverSampler](https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.RandomOverSampler.html) from the [imbalanced learn](https://imbalanced-learn.org/stable/index.html) module.
 A second `LogisticRegression` model will be created, trained/fit with this resampled data.
 Then this resampled model will predict using the same test_data.
 The resampled model's predictions will be evaluated with the same metrics: `balanced_accuracy_score`, `confusion_matrix` and `classification_report`.
+4. The performace metrics for each approach will be compared.

 ## Model Evaluation Results